yearn/ydata/README.md

 DATABASE_URI=sqlite:///db.sqlite3
 ```

-Furthermore, you will need to have Docker and Docker Compose that can support compose file format of version 2.0 or higher, see the [documentation](https://docs.docker.com/compose/compose-file/compose-versioning/) for the list of compatible versions and installation guides.
+Furthermore, you need to have Docker and Docker Compose that can support compose file format of version 2.0 or higher, see the [documentation](https://docs.docker.com/compose/compose-file/compose-versioning/) for the list of compatible versions and installation guides.

+## Usage Examples

 ### Running the API